Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Preliminaries

-Given an initial distribution $p\in \R^{M^d}$, discrete diffusion is defined by considering a continuous time Markov chain (CTMC) given by:
+Given an initial distribution $p\in \R^{M^d}$, discrete diffusion is defined by considering a rate matrix $R_t \in \R^{{M^d}\times{M^d}}$ and defining a continuous time Markov chain (CTMC):

-Here $R_t \in \R^{{M^d}\times{M^d}}$ is known as the rate matrix, and it is such that when $t\to\infty$, $p_t$ converges to a simple distribution.
+we pick $R_t$ such that when $t\to\infty$, $p_t$ converges to a simple distribution.
 Additionally, $R_t$ must satisfy that its non-diagonal entries are non-negative and each column must add up to zero.
-The time reversal of this process can be found by considering a different CTMC given by:
+The time reversal of this process corresponds to a different CTMC given by:

-This process is considered as the time reversal since it has the same law as \eqref{eq:forward process} for all values of $t$.
-The reverse transition matrix can be found through the following identities:
+This process is considered as the time reversal since it has the same law as \eqref{eq:forward process} for all values of $t$ and the reverse transition matrix can be found through the following identities:

-The ratios $\frac{p_t(y)}{p_t(x)}$ are called the score.
-Given this matrix, it is possible to generate new samples using different sampling strategies like Euler schemes, $\tau$-leaping~\citep{lou2023discrete} or higher order schemes~\citep{ren2025fast}.
+The ratios $\frac{p_t(y)}{p_t(x)}$ are called the concrete score and they enable sampling through Euler schemes, $\tau$-leaping~\citep{lou2023discrete} or higher order methods~\citep{ren2025fast}.

+\textbf{Masked Discrete Diffusion} is a special case of diffusion where a clean sequence $x_0$ is gradually corrupted over time by randomly masking some of its entries.
+Typically, the forward process is chosen such that at time $t = 0$, the data is completely unmasked, and at $t=T$ the data is completely masked.
+Formally, the distribution of each token can be written in a simple form:

+Where $\sigmabar_t$ is an increasing function that defines the unmasking schedule.
+The forward dynamics are defined such that tokens transition only from a clean state to a masked state, remaining masked thereafter.
+Generation is achieved by starting from a fully masked state and iteratively unmasking tokens until a clean sequence is recovered by following Equation \eqref{eq:backward process}.

+Masked diffusion enjoys a simple and structured design, which has enabled its successful scaling to large practical tasks \citep{nie2025large, xie2025dream, ou2024your, sahoo2024simple, shi2024simplified, campbell2022continuous}.
+For this reason, we adopt it as the primary setting for our analysis.